X-Fix/ts-poker-planning/.github/CONTRIBUTING.md

 ### Emitting Updates to Clients

-An argument could be made that when updating each client for a change in a poker room, a diff or replay action could be used to bring that client up to speed with the one that performed the action.
+An argument could be made that when updating other clients about a change to a poker room, a diff or replay action could be used to bring those clients up to speed with the client that performed the action.

-The problem with this approach is that if an event is missed there is no way of catching it up again.
-So, instead, the server keeps track of actions performed by each client and, after each change, sends an updated version of the entire room state to each client so everyone remains in sync, even if they missed a previous update.
+The problem with this approach is that if an event is missed (eg. network issues) there is no way of catching it up again.
+So, instead, the server keeps track of actions performed by each client and, after each change, sends an updated version of the entire room state to all clients so everyone remains in sync, even if they missed a previous update.

 ### Choosing Component Types

-React has two component types, 10 different names to differentiate between the two (I will use "Class" and "Functional", cos one's a class, the other is a function), and 100 patterns for when to use each.
+React has two component types and developers have about 10 different names to differentiate between the two (I will use "Class" and "Functional", cos one's a class, the other is a function), and 100 patterns for when to use each.

-My biggest issue with functional components is you cannot optimise component updates without access to the shouldComponentUpdate method so if the component is anything more complicated than a collection of commonly grouped html elements, it should be a Class component.
+My biggest issue with using functional components is you cannot optimise component updates without access to the shouldComponentUpdate method (only available in Class components) so if the component is anything more complicated than a collection of commonly grouped html elements, it should be a Class component.

 ### API Naming Convention